 - You can deposit up to 25% of your compensation or $56,000, whichever is less, for 2019.

-So, as you can see, a Roth IRA and a SEP IRA are both retirement accounts but with very different rules.
+So, as you can see, a Roth and SEP IRAs are both retirement accounts but with very different rules.
 The biggest benefit of a Roth is that it’s a tax-advantaged account because you pay your taxes upfront.

 However, business owners benefit from SEP IRAs because you can deduct your contributions (where permitted) on your taxes, which is helpful when running a business with considerable expenses.